Busways: Macarthur services

 From 2005 Busways' services in the Macarthur Region formed Sydney Bus Region 15.
 Operating from depots at Campbelltown and Smeaton Grange, route and school services operated as far east as Kentlyn and Wedderburn; south to Appin and Wollongong; west to The Oaks and Warragamba; and north to Catherine Field and Raby.

 Regional and district centres such as Campbelltown, Macarthur Square, Narellan and Camden were the focus of all routes.
-In addition, Busways also operated the free Macarthur CBD shuttle which was terminated in August 2014.
-On 1 June 2014 operation of the Sydney Bus Region 15 passed to Busabout.
+Busways operated the free Macarthur CBD shuttle which was terminated in August 2014.
+In June 2014 operation of the Sydney Bus Region 15 passed to Busabout.

 Coach services

 Rowe's Bus Service previously operated coach services with a fleet of six Dennings until the coach licences were sold to Westbus in 1986.
 Macarthur Coaches also operated some coaches that were sold in 1990.
 Until October 2011 Busways operated a service from Forster to Sydney.
 Busways operate coach services from Newcastle to Taree under contract to NSW TrainLink.